This tab allows you to configure output settings for the channels to be monitored.

 Video Compression Options

-Video encoder – choose from the pull-down list the video encoder.
+Video encoder – choose the video encoder from the pull-down list.

 Audio type – define the audio type with its associated bitrate for the selected video stream.